Overlandcoder/odinbook/README.md

 ## Known Bugs
 - No error message is displayed by Devise if wrong password is entered while logging in (may be due to an incompatibility with Rails 7 and Devise)
-- Profile photos are only displayed on a user's profile page
-- Refactor `random_strangers` method in `app/models/user.rb`

 ## Possible Improvements:
 - Allow users to change their username